 If your appeal is unsuccessful, you may be able to appeal further, but only on specific legal grounds, to the Upper Tribunal.
 It is also possible for the DWP, HMRC or local authority to appeal against the tribunal's decision.
 This factsheet does not cover these further appeal stages so seek specialist legal advice if you want to pursue this action.

 Note

 If you cannot challenge a decision yourself, a power of attorney or appointee may be able to, see factsheet 22, Arranging for someone to make decisions on your behalf, for more information.
-In Scotland see Guide to power of attorney in Scotland.

-5 Social Fund reviews
+6 Social Fund reviews